 Infrastructure takes decades to build

 An economic boom has careened into bust, halting building projects around the world, even as talk turns to clean energy infrastructure.
 Overhead, older infrastructure persists in electric wires, highway bridges, and elevated train lines that continue to run on oil and gas.
-Above eye level they are seen but not seen in a willing suspension of the critical eye. (more)
+Over several decades a nascent infrastructure for renewable energy emerged to offer a different vision for the city. (more)

 Highways of the world, intact forest and critically degraded habitat

 Adapted from INTACT Forest Cover map and World Wildlife Fund Status map

 Critically degraded habitat

 415 parts per million in 2021

 Paris Climate Agreement

 Infrastructure takes decades to plan and build, remaining in place often for centuries while conditions around it change.
 Ten years ago carbon-free infrastructure was envisioned by forward-thinking planners, engineers and architects, and in some places, built, providing models and a trajectory forward in the decadal process of transition.
 Their vision of the future seemed bold at the time, challenging often-conservative professions to imagine changes they had not yet seen.